German Historical Institute London

 Monographs and Edited Volumes

 Rag Fair.
-A Different Migration History of London’s East End, Studies in British and imperial history 10, (New York/Oxford, in press, expected October 2024) [translation of the below]
+A Different Migration History of London’s East End, Studies in British and Imperial history 10, (New York/Oxford, 2024) [translation of the below]

 Cutler Street Market.
 Interkultureller Austausch im Londoner East End 1780–1850, Moderne Zeit 33, (Göttingen, 2022)